Pramod1706/Pramod1706/README.md

                         to: "user1@example.com,user2@example.com"
                     )

-                    // Wait for manual approval from the specified approvers input message: 'Do you approve moving to UAT?',
+                    // Wait for manual approval with "Yes" and "No" options def userInput = input message: 'Do you approve moving to UAT?',
                                        ok: 'Yes, proceed to UAT',
-                          submitter: env.APPROVERS  // Restrict approval to specific users }
+                                       submitter: env.APPROVERS,  // Restrict approval to specific users
+                                       parameters: [choice(name: 'Approval', choices: ['Yes', 'No'], description: 'Approve or Reject')]

+                    // Handle "No" case
+                    if (userInput == 'No') {
+                        error 'Deployment to UAT rejected by approver' }
+                }
             }
         }